dharmikumbhani/web3-bookmarks/README.md

 - [useweb3 Jobs](https://www.useweb3.xyz/jobs) - Find the latest Web3, Solidity, Ethereum, developer, engineering, product & software jobs in the Web3 ecosystem.
 - [Metaverse Jobs](https://www.themetaversejobs.com) - Metaverse Jobs for Engineers, Designers, Creators, & more.

+### Earn by Doing/Contributing & Bounties
+- [rabbithole](https://rabbithole.gg) - Learn how to use and contribute to decentralized apps, earning tokens based on your on-chain activity.
+- [Layer3](https://alpha.layer3.xyz/app) - Earn crypto by doing sh*t
+- [Superteam DAO](https://superteam.fun) - Complete 💰$500 Bounties to earn crypto and get membership to the DAO.
+- [Figment](https://learn.figment.io) - Share your Web 3 learnings with others and earning token of the networks you care about.
+- [kleoverse](https://www.kleoverse.com/bounties) - Building the DAO Working Platform to revolutionize talent signaling, measurement and discovery on the web.
+- [Continuum](https://continuum.xyz) - Earn crypto & level up your creative career.

 <br/>

 News & Research
 ---
 - [Messari](https://messari.io) - Gain an edge over the crypto market with professional grade data, tools, and research.
+- [Blockchain Research Institute](https://www.blockchainresearchinstitute.org) - The world’s preeminent independent source for blockchain and digital transformation thinking.
 - [The Block](https://www.theblockcrypto.com) - The Block is your reliable source for the latest news and research on digital assets, such as Bitcoin and Ethereum.
+- [The Defiant](https://thedefiant.io) -  Get daily updates on the Top DeFi Projects and learn how to get into DeFi.
 - [Glass Node](https://glassnode.com) - Source and carefully dissect on-chain data, to deliver contextualized and actionable insights for digital-asset owners.
 - [Decrypt](https://decrypt.co/) - Read the latest Bitcoin and Ethereum news from Decrypt.
 - [Blockworks](https://blockworks.co/) - News and insights about crypto for investors.